an article by (Rev.) Neil MacQueen, www.sundaysoftware.com

 I do a couple of things pretty well, and one of them is children’s sermons.
 I didn’t start out doing them well.
 Instead, I learned and had some great examples to follow over the years.
 It isn’t hard to do good children’s sermons, if you heart is in it, you take the time to prepare, you know how to relate to children, and you know what not to do.

-Five Problems I Regularly See
+Five Children’s Sermons Problems that I Regularly See

 1. Concepts and Vocab over the kids’ heads.
 (Avg age of the kids in front of you is 5, not 12).